Not ready to file your company tax return or annual accounts yet? Learn how to request an extension for your company accounts.

 The filing deadlines for your annual accounts and company tax return are:

-- Filing your 1st accounts with Companies House: 21 months after the date you registered with Companies House
+- Filing your first accounts with Companies House: 21 months after the date you registered with Companies House

 - File annual accounts with Companies House: 9 months after the end of your company’s financial year